Uncovering the facts,

 The governor should “activate and deploy all [National Guard] units” to “detain illegal immigrants,” Russ Vought, the former director of the Office of Management and Budget, wrote in a Nov.
 11, 2021, email to both Ducey’s chief of staff and his deputy director of legislative affairs, according to documents obtained by American Oversight.

-In his message, Vought referenced a policy brief from the Center for Renewing America, the conservative organization he founded last year, on how border states could issue declarations of invasion to address illegal immigration.
-The proposal was written by former acting Deputy Secretary of Homeland Security Ken Cuccinelli, who was also copied on the email.
+In his message, Vought referenced a policy brief from the Center for Renewing America (CFRA), the conservative organization he founded last year, on how border states could issue declarations of invasion to address illegal immigration.
+The proposal was written by Ken Cuccinelli, the former senior official performing the duties of deputy DHS director and who now serves as a senior fellow for immigration and homeland security at CFRA.
+Cuccinelli was also copied on the email.

 In his November email, Vought said that states should “cite state war powers and activate and deploy all units to the southern border with specific orders to the commanding officers of the National Guard to detain and return illegal immigrants back across the border, turn back illegal immigrants to Mexico at the border, and defend against Cartel operatives.”